CivML-PolyMtl/cutagi-doc/examples/cnn/batch-norm-mnist.md

 ## 3. Create the model

-In this example we will create a model of two convolutional layers, a batch size of 16 and will use hierarchical softmax for the classification task.
+In this example we create a model with two convolutional layers, a batch size of 16 and we use hierarchical softmax for the classification task.
 Find out more about the [ConvBatchNormMLP class](modules/models?id=_2-conv-mnist-classification-mlp-class) and all its parameters.

 ```python
 # Model